 To seek a modification of child support, your first step is to file the Supplemental Petition for Modification of Child Support, Form 12.905(b).
 The form must be filed with the jurisdiction where the original child support order was made.

 When filing and signing the form, you must also fill out a financial affidavit, which needs to be submitted within 15 days.
 Typically, the Family Law Financial Affidavit – or Form 12.902 (c) – is used to address child support issues in Florida.

 Speak to our Orlando child support lawyers at the office of Sean Smallwood, P.A., to find out more about the procedure of modifying the child support order.
-Call at 407-574-6155 or complete our contact form for a free consultation.
+Call us at 407-574-6155 or email us here.

 Schedule a Confidential Consultation Today

 Sean Smallwood is an Orlando divorce attorney for the law firm Sean Smallwood, Orlando Divorce & Family Law P.A. where he represents clients in all areas of family law and divorce.
 100% of the practice is devoted to family law.
 As an attorney in Orlando, he has helped many families with a wide variety of family law cases including Divorce, Child Custody, Child Support, and many other issues.